msquared-au/docker-tutorial/README.md

 1. You should be able to go to app1.dockertest.yourdomain.tld and automatically be redirected to https://app1.dockertest.yourdomain.tld - congratulations, you set up SSL with zero effort!
+    * If you are not redirected to the https site, check the logs and wait to see if anything is happening; the acme companion might be in the process of generating certificates and reloading the proxy's configuration.
+After the logs settle down, reload the app1 page and see if it's redirected to the https version of the app1 page.
 1. If you watch the proxy log, you'll very quickly see a handful of things connect to your new site, even though you might not yet have alerted anyone to its existence!